-Staff: The applicant has applied for a Conditional Use permit proposing to use a building as a Wellness Retreat Center.
-The Wellness Retreat Center will be located in the historic building that was previously known as the View Point Inn and the proposed additions.
-The applicant is proposing to expand the building from its current size at 6,139 square feet to 11,524 square feet of floor area as shown in Figure 3.
+Staff: In order to utilize this provision, the addition must be to an existing building.
+The applicant has applied for a Conditional Use permit proposing to use a building as a Wellness Retreat Facility.
+The Wellness Retreat Facility will be located in the historic building that was previously known as the View Point Inn.
+As discussed in Section 5.0, the use and structure was discontinued; therefore, the building is not considered as existing.
+In order to utilize this provision, the addition to the building must be to an existing building.
+This criterion is not applicable.